drmonroe/subscription-reporting/README.md

 ### Three.)
 How much does it all cost?

-One of the best methods for accomplishing this is by using *Azure Cost Management* as a data collection and reporting tool.
+One of the best methods for these questions is by using *Azure Cost Management* as a data collection and reporting tool.